Investment in travel is an investment in yourself

 To be very frank, if you are on a low budget, then partying can be re-looked at.
 However, knocking the ‘Happy Hours’ is a great option.
 There are a couple of places in Singapore that will give you the taste of its nightlife at almost half the price.
 Ladies can take advantage of ‘ladies' night’ and rope in some amazing discounts.
 Some economical options to shake a leg and chug down a few drinks are New Asia Bar, Brewerkz, Orgo and Wala Wala Café & Bar.
 Clarke Quay is the partying hub of Singapore.

 Golden tip: You can even hit some karaoke bars in Singapore and give singing a shot.

 Singapore is one destination that keeps on reinventing itself.
-Even in a span of one year, Singapore keeps on adding new attractions and / or recreates the old ones.
+Even in a span of one year, Singapore keeps on adding new attractions and/or recreating the old ones.
 In such a situation, it may really get difficult for you to zero down on places.
 Merlion Park, Gardens by the Bay, Chinatown, Little India, Labrador Nature Park (a WWII memorial), Singapore Botanic Gardens, hiking trails at Southern Ridges, Sungei Buloh Wetland Reserve and Bukit Timah Nature Reserve are absolutely free of cost, as in they charge no entrance fee.

 Golden tip: Things in Singapore that are free, fun and fantastic.

 Private transportation doesn’t come cheap in Singapore.
-However, Singapore’s MRT service is affordable and well-connected to most of the areas.
-You could get an EZ-Link card sold at MRT stations and recharge it as per your convenience.
+However, Singapore’s MRT service is affordable and well-connected to most areas.
+You could get an EZ-Link card sold at MRT stations and recharge it at your convenience.
 Although this amount is not refundable, it is a cheaper option and can be used for various channels.